Census Dots

 Native American/Other

-Of the 488 places in Louisiana, Village St. George is the 75th most populous.
+Village St. George is ranked the 69th most populous place in Louisiana, out of 489 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Village St. George was ranked the 75th most populous place in the 2020 Census.

 Village St. George's White Population